guoqi1123/ml1-s2024/assignments/project.md

 To participate in the initial submission cycle, you need to really write a full paper.
 If you submit only an abstract or a half-way done paper, we will not offer any feedback.

-The teaching staff will read and offer suggestions by Apr 15.
+The teaching staff will read and offer suggestions by Apr 22.

 Please submit through gradescope.

 **Phase 2:** Final Submission

-Apr 29, Friday, **4:59pm** Eastern Time.
+May 2, Monday, **4:59pm** Eastern Time.

 Hard deadline.
 No extension.